Booking Policy with Free Cancellation

 The park boasts herds of up to 300 elephants, 500 species of birds, and one of the highest concentrations of migratory wildlife in the dry season.

-If that’s not enough to make you want to grab your telephoto zoom lens and take your safari attire out of storage, this will: Tarangire doesn’t only offer game drives.
+If you need more than that to make you want to grab your telephoto zoom lens and take your safari attire out of storage, this will: Tarangire doesn’t only offer game drives.

 Looking for options?
 Check out these Tarangire tours.